 Join our fun and friendly conversation, and quench your thirst for knowledge about science and nature.
-At Science Pub, there’s no such thing as a dumb question.
 Whether you are a science genius or not-so-science-savvy, you are invited to participate in stimulating discussions and partake in some lively libations.

-We meet at Dargan's Pub in Santa Barbara.
-Science Pub is open to ages 21+ and admission is free.
-No reservations, please arrive early ~6:00PM for a seat and ordering your favorite treat.
+We meet at Dargan's Irish Pub & Restaurant in Santa Barbara.
+Science Pub is open to all and admission is free.
+No reservations, please arrive early ~5:30PM for a seat and to order food and drink.
 Dargan's is located at 18 E. Ortega Street.
 Some street parking is available, and Lot#10 is conveniently located adjacent to Dargan's (first 75 minutes free).